 - Ability to devote 3 to 6 hours of mentorship a month

-We ask that mentors attend, if possible, at least one day of the annual 4-Day Flagship Seminar for incoming VGL Fellows.
+We ask that mentors attend, if possible, at least one day of the annual Leadership Summit in the summer.
 This is an opportunity for everyone involved to meet staff, fellows, and other mentors.